Supreme Court of Bangladesh

-The Supreme Court of Bangladesh (বাংলাদেশ সুপ্রীম কোর্ট) is the highest court of law in Bangladesh.
-It is composed of the High Court Division and the Appellate Division, and was created by Part VI Chapter I (article 94) of the Constitution of Bangladesh adopted in 1972.
-This is also the office of the Chief Justice, Appellate Division Justices, and High Court Division Justices of Bangladesh.
-As of January 2023, there are 8 Justices in Appellate Division and 92 Justices (81 are permanent and 11 are additional) in High Court Division.
+Supreme Court of Bangladesh (বাংলাদেশ সুপ্রীম কোর্ট) is the highest court of law in the country.
+It is composed of the High Court Division and the Appellate Division, and was established by Part VI, Chapter I (Article 94) of the Constitution of Bangladesh, adopted in 1972.
+This is also the office of the chief justice, Appellate Division judges, and High Court Division judges of Bangladesh.
+As of August 2024, the Appellate Division consists of 6 judges, while the High Court Division has 78 judges (76 are permanent and 2 are additional).

 Structure

 The Supreme Court of Bangladesh is divided into two parts: the Appellate Division and the High Court Division.
-The High Court Division hears appeals from lower courts and tribunals; it also has original jurisdiction in certain limited cases, such as writ applications under Article 101 of the Constitution of Bangladesh, and company and admiralty matters.
-The Appellate Division has jurisdiction to hear appeals from the High Court Division under article 103 of the constitution of Bangladesh.
+The High Court Division hears appeals from lower courts and tribunals; it also has original jurisdiction in certain limited cases, such as writ jurisdiction under Article 102 of the Constitution of Bangladesh, and company and admiralty matters.
+The Appellate Division has jurisdiction to hear appeals from the High Court Division under Article 103 of the Constitution of Bangladesh.
 The Supreme Court is independent of the executive branch, and is able to rule against the government in politically controversial cases.

-The Chief Justice of Bangladesh and other judges of the Supreme Court are appointed by the President of Bangladesh with prior mandatory consultation with the Prime Minister.
-The entry point to the seat of judges in the High Court Division is the post of Additional Judge who are appointed from the practising Advocates of the Supreme Court Bar Association and from the judicial service under the provision of Article 98 of the constitution for a period of two years.
-The current ratio of such appointment is 80%–20%.
-Upon successful completion of this period and upon recommendation by the Chief Justice an Additional Judge is appointed permanently by the President of Bangladesh under the provision of Article 95 of the Constitution.
-The judges of the Appellate Division are also appointed by the President of Bangladesh under the same provision.
+The chief justice of Bangladesh is appointed by the president, while other judges of the Supreme Court are appointed by the president following mandatory consultation with the chief justice.
+The entry point to the seat of judges in the High Court Division is the post of additional judge who are appointed from the practising advocates of the Supreme Court Bar Association and from the judicial service under the provision of Article 98 of the constitution for a period of two years.
+The current ratio of such appointment is 80%–20% (80% from the advocates of the supreme court and 20% from the judges of district courts).
+Upon successful completion of this period and upon recommendation by the chief justice an Additional Judge is appointed permanently by the president of Bangladesh under the provision of Article 95 of the Constitution.
+The judges of the Appellate Division are also appointed by the president of Bangladesh under the same provision.
 All such appointments come into effect on and from the date of taking oath by the appointee under the provision of Article 148 of the constitution.